FHIR/FSHSchool/content/docs/SUSHI/running/_index.md

 ### Preprocessed FSH
 When running SUSHI, the `-p` or `--preprocessed` flag can be used to to create a **_preprocessed** folder in SUSHI's output folder (**customized-ig/_preprocessed** in the example above).
 This folder will contain representations of the input FSH after several preprocessing steps have taken place.
 These steps include resolution of [`Alias` values](http://build.fhir.org/ig/HL7/fhir-shorthand/branches/master/reference.html#defining-aliases), insertion of [`RuleSet` rules](http://build.fhir.org/ig/HL7/fhir-shorthand/branches/master/reference.html#defining-rule-sets), and resolution of [soft indexing](http://build.fhir.org/ig/HL7/fhir-shorthand/branches/master/reference.html#soft-indexing).
 This is mainly provided as a debugging tool, for the author to verify that SUSHI is preprocessing the input FSH in an expected way, and to help trace errors in the output of SUSHI back to their source.
+For example, if the IG Publisher reports an error on element Bundle.entry[56].resource, it may be difficult to identify the problematic entry in your FSH source if you used soft-indexing.
+It is much easier, however, to identify the problematic element in the preprocessed FSH that contains explicit indices.

 The example below shows a FSH snippet and a preprocessed version of that snippet.
 In this snippet, a `Profile` is defined using a `RuleSet` and an `Alias`, and below an `Instance` is defined which uses soft indexing.
 ```